schoolofcities/urban-data-storytelling/urban-data-visualization/proportional-symbol-maps/proportional-symbol-maps.md

 - `dwe_1996` number of dwellings in 1996

-Since our data are polygons, but proportional symbol maps are typically based on single points, we'll have to first convert our polygons to points first before we can visualize.
+Since our data are polygons, but proportional symbol maps are typically based on single points, we'll have to convert our polygons to points first before we can visualize.
 The common way to generate representative points of polygons is by computing centroids.
-We can do this via *Vector* - *Geometry* - *Centroids*.
-Or by opening the *Processing* - *Toolbox* and searching for *Centroids*.
-The result should look something like this (likely with different colours)
+We can do this via **Vector** - **Geometry** - **Centroids**.
+Or by opening the **Processing** - **Toolbox** and searching for **Centroids**.
+The result should look something like this (likely with different colours).

-(Note that computing centroids is one of may common spatial data or geo-processing functions.
+(Note that computing centroids is one of many common spatial data or geo-processing functions.
 Read more in our [notebook on spatial data processing](../../urban-data-analytics/spatial-data-processing/spatial-data-processing.ipynb))

 ![Centroids of census tracts in Edmonton](./img/centroids-ct-edm.png)

-Once we have our points, we can then visual them based on their size!
+Once we have our points, we can then visualize them based on their size!
 To do so, open up the *Properties* of the centroids layer, go to *Symbology*, and then select *Graduated*.
 The default is to style by colour, but if you can change the *Method* to *Size*.
 The *Size from* options define the size of the smallest and largest circle.
-These are worth tinkering with since you want all circles to be visible, but you don't want too much clutter on the map either (i.e. circle too big that they cover everything).
+These are worth tinkering with since you want all circles to be visible, but you don't want too much clutter on the map either (i.e. circles too big that they cover everything).

 In the example below, I am testing out 3 groups of sizes, based on quantiles of 2021 population.